Gotse Delchev

 Although considering himself to be an inheritor of the Bulgarian revolutionary traditions, he opted for Macedonian autonomy.
 For him, like for many Slavic Macedonian prominent intellectuals, originating from an area with mixed population, the idea of being 'Macedonian' acquired the importance of a certain native loyalty, that constructed a specific spirit of "local patriotism" and "multi-ethnic regionalism".
 He maintained the slogan promoted by William Ewart Gladstone, "Macedonia for the Macedonians", including all different nationalities inhabiting the area.
 Delchev was also an adherent of incipient socialism.
-His political agenda became the establishment through revolution of autonomy for Macedonia and Adrianople regions into the framework of the Ottoman Empire, which in the case of Macedonia would lead to her full independence and inclusion within a future Balkan Federation.
-Despite having been educated in the spirit of Bulgarian nationalism, he was an opponent of the incorporation of Macedonia inside Bulgaria.
-Furthermore, he revised the Organization's statute, where the membership was allowed only for Bulgarians, in order for it to depart from the exclusively Bulgarian nature, and IMRO begun to acquire a more separatist stance.
+His political agenda became the establishment through revolution of autonomy for Macedonia and Adrianople regions into the framework of the Ottoman Empire, which in the case of Macedonia would lead to its inclusion into a future Balkan federation or confederation.
+It would to be a multiethnic state with the Bulgarian Macedonians as the dominant though tolerant majority among the various Macedonian peoples Despite having been educated in the spirit of Bulgarian nationalism, he was an opponent of the incorporation of Macedonia inside Bulgaria.
+Furthermore, he revised the Organization's first statute, where the membership was allowed only for Bulgarians, in order for it to depart from the exclusively Bulgarian nature, and IMRO begun to acquire a more separatist stance.
 In this way he emphasized the importance of cooperation among all ethnic groups in the territories concerned in order to obtain full political autonomy.

 Delchev is considered a national hero in Bulgaria and North Macedonia.
-In the latter it is claimed he was an ethnic Macedonian revolutionary.
+While his autonomist ideas have stimulated the subsequent development of Macedonian nationalism, in the latter it is claimed he was an ethnic Macedonian revolutionary.
+Nevertheless, for part of the members of IMRO behind the idea of Macedonian autonomy a reserve plan for eventual annexation by Bulgaria was hidden.
+Per some of his contemporaries, closely associated with him, Delchev supported Macedonia's incorporation into Bulgaria as another option too.
+On the other hand, some researchers find the identity of Delchev and other IMRO figures to be open to different interpretations, dissimilar to modern Balkan nationalisms.
 Thus, his legacy has been disputed between both countries.
-Delchev's autonomist ideas have stimulated the subsequent development of Macedonian nationalism.
-Nevertheless, for part of the members of IMRO behind the idea of autonomy a reserve plan for eventual annexation by Bulgaria was hidden.
-Per some of his contemporaries, closely associated with him, Delchev supported Macedonia's incorporation into Bulgaria as another option too.
-Other researchers find the identity of Delchev and other IMRO figures to be open to different interpretations.